 Excluding vehicle sales, retail sales decreased 0.7% in May.
 Motor vehicle and parts dealer sales fell 3.7% in the month.
 Furniture stores, electronics outlets and building materials merchants also posted declines in receipts.

-Restaurant sales rose 1.8% in May, underscoring consumers’ shift toward spending as social distancing restrictions ease and health concerns decline.
-The retail sales data don’t include figures on other categories like travel and accommodation.
+Restaurant sales rose 1.8% in May, underscoring consumers’ shift toward services spending as social distancing restrictions ease and health concerns decline.
+The retail sales data don’t include figures on other services categories like travel and accommodation.

 Sales at clothing stores rebounded 3% in May, reflecting the reopening of many offices and the pickup in social activity.